Rajyapala Kamboja: Rajyapala, The Ornament of Kamboja Family

 Irda copper plate addresses king Rajyapala with the epithet of Kamboja-Vamsa-Tilaka (i.e. the ornament of the Kamboja family).
 He is also addressed as the first (Prthu) ruler in the Kamboja-Pala dynasty.

 According to scholars, the Pala rulers of Bengal used to recruit cavalry and mercenary soldiers from the Kamboja (due to the lack of native horses in Bengal and Assam) of north-west.
 Some of the Kamboja militarist or civilian adventurers are believed to have settled permanently in Bengal and one of their descendants viz.
 Rajyapalal ultimately carved out an independent kingdom in north Bengal when the Pala power weakened in the second half of the tenth century CE (a situation similar to that of the Western Roman Empire and the foederati).

-According to Dr H. C. Ray, the ancestors of the Kamboja rulers of Bengal came from west with Gurjara Pratiharas.
-The Kambojas had joined the forces of Gurjara Pratiharas and there were separate regiments of the Kambojas in the Pratihara army which were entrusted with the defence of north-eastern borders of the Pratihara empire.
+According to Dr H. C. Ray, the ancestors of the Kamboja rulers of Bengal came from west with Gurjara-Pratiharas.
+The Kambojas had joined the forces of Gurjara-Pratiharas and there were separate regiments of the Kambojas in the Gurjar-Pratihara army which were entrusted with the defence of north-eastern borders of the Pratihara empire.
 The Kambojas did not leave the province after the collapse of Pratihara power.
 Rather, they took advantage of the weakness of the Pala kings and set up an independent kingdom which was not a difficult task for them.
 Expelled from Hindukush/Pamirs, the Kambojas are stated to have formed a large contingent of the Gurjaras.
-Dr Hem Chander Raychaudhury also states that the Kambojas came to Bengal with the armies of the Gurjara Pratiharas.
+Dr Hem Chander Raychaudhury also states that the Kambojas came to Bengal with the armies of the Gurjar-Pratiharas.
 Dr R. C. Majumdar also agrees with the view that the Kambojas may have come to Bengal with Pratiharas when they conquered part of the province.

-The Bhaturya Inscriptions refers to a ruler named Rajyapala whose commands are obeyed by the Mlechchas, Angas, Kalingas, Vangas, Odras, Pandyas, Karnatas, Latas, Suhma, Gurjara, Kiratass and in Cina.
+The Bhaturya Inscriptions refers to a ruler named Rajyapala whose commands are obeyed by the Mlechchas, Angas, Kalingas, Vangas, Odras, Pandyas, Karnatas, Latas, Suhma, Gurjaras, Kiratass and in Cina.

 According to George E Somers, "while the claim is certainly exaggerated, it is significant that Rajyapala's conquests included Anga, Vanga, Suhma, but not Gauda or Pundra".
 So, according to Dr Somers and other scholars, this may attest that only north or north-west Bengal was the home province of Rajyapala.
 The scholars, therefore, have identified this Rajyapala of Bhaturiya inscriptions with the Kamboja ruler, Rajyapala of the Irda copper plate.